Zero Day recap guide: All 6 episodes explained

 Episode 2

-A number of intriguing questions open up - from the dilemma of whether the U.S. should immediately act upon the possible Russian involvement to Mullen himself's unidentified health issues to the involvement and role of a shady businessman who is trying to exert his influence through Carlson, who is again Mullen’s aide in the commission.
+A number of intriguing questions open up - from the dilemma should whether the U.S. immediately act upon the possible Russian involvement to whether Mullen himself has unidentified health issues to the involvement and role of a shady businessman who is trying to exert his influence through Carlson, who is again Mullen’s aide in the commission, but who obviously had shady dealings with Lynden - the businessman.
+In the meantime, Mullen tasks Carlson to find the truth, whether the publisher's representative is really dead, and what her role in the whole thing was.

 Episode 3